Skip to main content

 Some examples to illustrate this may include, but are not limited to:

-- Dedication to, adopting and/or advocating for open science, transparency and ethical research
+• Dedication to, adopting and/or advocating for open science, transparency and ethical research

-- Innovative research design and practice (e.g. novel approach to a problem, develop new methodology etc.).
+• Innovative research design and practice (e.g. novel approach to a problem, develop new methodology etc.)

-- Working or engaging with stakeholders or industry to enhance research practice
+• Working or engaging with stakeholders or industry to enhance research practice

-- Promoting and sharing good research practice with others to enhance the reputation of research at Bath (e.g. open discussions and revision to research practice, organising workshops, showcasing research through external talks, interviews, magazine profiles etc.)
+• Promoting and sharing good research practice with others to enhance the reputation of research at Bath (e.g. open discussions and revision to research practice, organising workshops, showcasing research through external talks, interviews, magazine profiles etc.)

-- Dedication to professional development to enhance research or wider career skills (e.g. attending summer schools or development programmes, organising training that was otherwise not offered etc.).
+• Dedication to professional development to enhance research or wider career skills (e.g. attending summer schools or development programmes, organising training that was otherwise not offered etc.)

-Commitment to positive contribution
+Commitment to real-world impact

 Some examples to illustrate this may include, but are not limited to: